rtawebmaster/treasury-algo/README.md

               - Combines both algorythms (very complex - don't use it - abandoned fork!)

 7. algo6.ipynb switch to the manually developed algo logic (in Excel) - This version was forked off algo4 on 9/26.
+              - This version is not working correctly

+8. algo7.ipynb switch to the vertical processing on 9/29

 8. Write the results back into the database